 Do Ragdoll Cats Need a Companion?

-Cats are usually not the kind of pets you can leave alone for indefinite amounts of time and Ragdolls are certainly not any more tolerant of solitude than other cats.
-In fact, their affectionate nature makes them long for the human companionship they enjoy so much.
-They love playing, following you around, or simply cuddling with you, so be sure to be able to offer them enough quality time spent together.
-It’s not indicated that you get a Ragdoll if you know you’ll be away most of the day and there’s no one else that can stay at home.
+Cats are usually not the kind of pets you can leave alone for indefinite amounts of time, and Ragdolls are certainly not any more tolerant of solitude than other cats.
+Their affectionate nature makes them long for the human companionship they enjoy.
+They love playing, following you around, or simply cuddling with you, so be sure to offer them enough quality time spent together.
+It’s not indicated that you get a Ragdoll if you know you’ll be away most of the day and no one else can stay at home.

-Ragdolls get along just as well with kids and even with other pets, so companionship actually comes in many shapes and forms for them.
-Whenever you are away for too long, your Ragdoll may show symptoms such as marking, vomiting, vocalizing or aggressive behavior.
-Having said this, Ragdolls are a great fit for people with inconsistent and flexible schedules.
+Ragdolls get along just as well with kids and other pets, so companionship comes in many shapes and forms for them.
+Your Ragdoll may show symptoms such as marking, vomiting, vocalizing, or aggressive behavior whenever you are away for too long.
+Having said this, Ragdolls are an excellent fit for people with inconsistent and flexible schedules.

 What Food Is Best for Ragdoll Cats?